sudo-self/Rpi-shairport-sync/MQTT.md

     off_delay: 300
 ```

 Below parsed data is saved into the Home Assistant database as sensor data.
-Please not the conversion of the volume from dB to percentage.
+Please note the conversion of the volume from dB to percentage.

 ```yml
 sensor: